subconsciousnetwork/subtext/rfcs/template.md

 ## Rationale and alternatives

 - Why is this design the best in the space of possible designs?
+- What are the values embodied by this design.
+It's helpful to list them out explicitly.
 - What are the set of tradeoffs this design chooses?
 What other, different sets of tradeoffs might be disireable?
 Why?
 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?